ph0wn/writeups/2022/reverse/lying-bird/solution-cryptax.md

 endobj
 ```

 This explains why we have the same content on both pages.
+One of these, therefore, is probably wrong.
+This change was
+made to foil pdf to text extractors, which walk the PDF object tree, instead of going through each PDF object and extracting
+the text if it is a stream.

-On the other side, we realize obj 9 is a text stream that is never used.
-We fix this
+We therefore need to check for unused objects, and find obj 9 is a text stream that is never used.

-We fix the second page to use object 9:
+We therefore reference object 9 on the page specified by object 8:

 ```
 8 0 obj